 TRM is an on-going operating coal mine; therefore, the capital and operating cost estimates were prepared with consideration of historical operating performance.
-Table 1-2 shows the estimated average capital costs and operating costs for the life of reserve plan.
+Table 1-2 shows the estimated average capital costs and mining and processing costs for the life of reserve plan.
+The coal operation is not subject to federal and state income taxes as it is held by a partnership for tax purposes and not taxed as a corporation.